-Behavioral task and recordings.
+Behavioral task and recordings

 We used the data recorded in the study of Freedman et al. (2003).
-Briefly, responses of 443 ITC and 525 PFC neurons were recorded from two Rhesus Macaque monkeys as the monkeys engaged in a delayed match-to-category task (DMC).
-Each DMC trial consisted of a sequence of 4 periods: a fixation period (500ms duration), a sample period in which a stimulus was shown (600ms duration), a delay period (1000ms), and a decision period in which a second stimulus was shown and the monkey needed to make a behavioral decision (Fig. 1A).
-The stimuli used in the task were morphed images generated from 3 prototype images of cats and 3 prototype images of dogs (Fig. 1B-C).
-A morph stimulus was labeled a 'cat' or 'dog' depending on the category of the prototype that contributed more than 50% to its morph.
-During the sample period of the task, a set of 42 images (Fig. S1) were used that consisted of the 6 prototype images, and morphs that were taken at four even intervals between each dog and cat prototype.
-The stimuli shown in the decision period consisted of random morphs that were at least 20% away from the cat/dog category boundary, so that the category that these stimuli belonged to was unambiguous.
-The monkeys needed to release a lever if the sample-stimulus matched the category of the decision-stimulus in order to receive a juice reward (or to continue to hold the lever and release it for a second decision-stimulus in the non-match trials).
-Performance on the task was ~90% correct.
-Figure 1 illustrates the time course of an experimental trial, one morph line used in the experiment, and the 6 prototype dog and cat images.
-The experimental design and recordings were previously reported by Freedman et al. (2001; 2003), and more details about the stimuli, the task, and the recordings can be found in those publications.
+Briefly, responses of 443 ITC and 525 PFC neurons were recorded from two Rhesus Macaque monkeys as the monkeys engaged in a delayed match-to-category task.
+Each DMC trial consisted of a sequence of four periods: a fixation period (500-ms duration), a sample period in which a stimulus was shown (600-ms duration), a delay period (1,000 ms), and a decision period in which a second stimulus was shown and the monkey needed to make a behavioral decision

+(Fig. 1A).
+The stimuli used in the task were morphed images generated from three prototype images of cats and three prototype images of dogs (Fig. 1, B and C).
+A morph stimulus was labeled a "cat" or "dog" depending on the category of the prototype that contributed >50% to its morph.
+During the sample period of the task, a set of 42 images (Fig. S11) were used that consisted of the six prototype images and morphs that were taken at four even intervals between each dog and cat prototype.
+The stimuli shown in the decision period consisted of random morphs that were $\geq 20\%$ away from the cat/dog category boundary, so that the category that these stimuli belonged to was unambiguous.
+The monkeys needed to release a lever if the sample-stimulus matched the category of the decision-stimulus to receive a juice reward (or to continue to hold the lever and release it for a second decision-stimulus in the nonmatch trials).
+Performance on the task was $\sim 90\%$ correct.
+Figure 1 illustrates the time course of an experimental trial, one morph line used in the experiment, and the six prototype dog and cat images.
+The experimental design and recordings were previously reported by Freedman et al. (2001, 2003); and more details about the stimuli, the task, and the recordings can be found in those publications.